UBC-DSCI/dsci-100/README.md

 ## Schedule

-*Lectures are held on Tuesdays and Thursdays (1 - 2:20 PM).
+*For the Summer session: Lectures are held on Tuesdays and Thursdays (1 - 2:20 PM).
 Tutorials are held on Tuesdays and Thursdays (2:30 - 3:50 PM) and build on the concepts learned in lecture.*

 | Topic | Description |
 |-------|-------------|